-If you binged Jane the Virgin or you’re looking for a made-for-teens alternative to Crazy Rich Asians, try The Go-Between by Afro-Latina author Veronica Chambers.
+If you binged Jane the Virgin or you’re looking for a made-for-teens alternative to Crazy Rich Asians or Joy Ride, try The Go-Between by Afro-Latina author Veronica Chambers.
 This best-selling author sure knows how to spin a tale!
 In this book, Cammi’s mom is a famous telenovela star and her dad is the go-to voice over talent for all the big movies.
 She seems to live a charmed life — but the stereotypes she embraced when her family moves from Mexico City to LA make her start questioning everything.

 It’s a great lesson that money doesn’t always equal privilege, and even kids who seem to “have it all” have their issues too.